Ashiquekk696/Bloc_Clean_todo_app/README.md

 # Todo App
 A simple Todo app built with Flutter following the principles of Clean Architecture.
 The app utilizes BLoC for state management, GetIt for Dependency Injection, and Hive for local storage.

+## DEMO

 Here is a quick demo of the App
 <img src="assets/screenshot/todo_rec2.gif" alt="Demo GIF" width="500" height="300">